 If you want to get your immediate family to stop giving gifts, you might consider replacing physical items with a family trip — if it fits within your budget.
-This is a joint holiday gift idea my husband and I plan to do when our three children get a little older.
+A trip like this would get you all to have family time together while enjoying a new experience.

 You could start by setting price caps on gift purchases, such as $10 or $20, Christenson said.
 Or you could suggest that family members draw names so that you’re buying presents for only one person rather than every aunt, uncle, niece and nephew.
 Another option is to ask everyone to just get gifts for young children in the family, Bradfield said.

 And Buy Correctly: The Gifts Americans Actually Want

 Make Your Own Gifts

 Instituting a homemade gift policy is another way to keep the cost of the holiday down while also offering unique Christmas gifts.

 “Not only do these gifts save immense money, but they’re much more appreciated than a traditional budget-busting present,” said Elle Kaplan, CEO and founder of wealth management firm LexION Capital.